• Skip to main content

 Selecting the right Medicare Part D plan requires carefully considering costs and coverage.
 By comparing premiums, deductibles, and formularies, you can find a plan that meets your healthcare needs and budget.

-Tips for Choosing Your Best Medicare Part D Plan in Arizona
+Tips for Choosing a Medicare Part D Plan in Arizona

 Medicare prescription drug plans are compatible with Medicare Parts A and B, all Medicare Supplement Plans (Medigap), and Medicare Advantage plans that do not include prescription drug coverage.
 However, you cannot enroll in a stand-alone Part D plan if you have a Medicare Advantage plan that includes prescription coverage as an extra benefit.

-Choosing the best Medicare Part D plan can be challenging, especially with 14 plans available in Arizona.
+Choosing the best Medicare Part D plan for you can be challenging, especially with 14 plans available in Arizona.
 To simplify your decision, consider these essential factors:

 1. Carefully Review the Formulary